mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

-The application is only a few lines of code living inside `application.js`, `application.hbs` and `app.js` - there's also a `todo-list.gjs` that I won't show in this post in order to save some space but you'll find a link to the rest of the code at the bottom.
+The application is only a few lines of code living inside `application.js`, `application.hbs` and `app.js` - there's also a `todo-list.gjs` that I won't show in this post in order to save some space, but you'll find a link to the rest of the code at the bottom.

 ```js